It's Just A Rotten Egg!

 That night as I checked on things before going to bed.
 I thought that there appeared to be a "pointy" spot on the egg but dismissed it and forgot about it.

 The next day, after school Annastasia went directly to check on the egg and ran back to the kitchen calling, "Grandma!
 It hatched completely out!"

 OH NO!
 Now how do we keep it alive?!
-I mashed banana, I boiled an egg, I called the zoo, I told Annastasia to call her mother who then brought some high protein dog food.
+I mashed banana, I boiled an egg, I called the zoo, and I told Annastasia to call her mother who then brought some high-protein dog food.

 We got the ladder and after gently shooing the dove from the nest Heather saw that the nest contained two eggs.